MrFrenik/gunslinger/docs/getting_started.md

 Internally, gunslinger does its best to handle the boiler plate drudge work of implementing (in correct order) the various layers required for a basic hardware accelerated multi-media application program to work.
 This involves allocating memory for internal data structures for these layers as well initializing them in a particular order so they can inter-operate as expected.
-If you're interested in taking care of this yourself, look at the `gs_engine_run()` function to get a feeling for how this is being handled.
+If you're interested in taking care of this yourself, look at the `gs_run()` function to get a feeling for how this is being handled.
 ```